Do you have a printed catalog? Will you send me one?

 We ship on Friday, Saturday, Monday or Tuesday of each week of the shipping season, with exceptions for postal holidays.

 Please request a shipping date on your order.
 We will try to meet your chosen date, but your requested shipping date may have to be delayed until your plants are mature enough to ship.
 If no date is specified on your order form, we will send your order after the frost free date for your zone.
 You will be notified by email when your order ships.
-Orders may be placed though the first week of June.
-Beginning the second week of June, all Coleus in the catalog will be listed as out-of-stock until ordering begins for the next spring on December 1.
+After we end our shipping season, all Coleus in the catalog will be listed as out-of-stock until ordering begins for the next spring on December 1.

-Please order early, as we are happy to hold your plants until your requested ship date or until weather permits shipping.
+Please order early, as we reserve your plants until your requested ship date or until weather permits shipping.
 Please consider vacations, etc. when requesting your ship date.
-If you cannot be home when your plants arrive please arrange for someone to watch for your plants or instruct the carrier as to a safe place to place the box until you arrive.
-You might also request that the carrier keep the package for you to pick-up.
+If you cannot be home when your plants arrive please arrange for someone to watch for your delivery and care for them until you return.

 Our shipping season begins in April, weather permitting.
-We reserve the right to use our discretion when deciding if it is safe to ship Coleus, and we consider the weather both at departure and arrival when making this determination.
+We reserve the right to use discretion when deciding if it is safe to ship Coleus, and we consider the weather both at departure and arrival when making this determination.
 It is absolutely crucial for the survival of cold-sensitive Coleus to wait until the weather is safe.
 Please keep in mind that our greenhouse operation is in Michigan, so no matter how warm it is where you live, in April we are often experiencing snow and freezing temperatures.
 We will delay shipping when weather could threaten the safety of your plants at any point during the shipping process.

 What size pots do you use?